ITP Help Pages

 rss feed for this site

-Since this is a new class, this syllabus is liable to change
+Reorganizing for the 2-point format, this syllabus is liable to change

 - There will be regular homework assignments to suppliment the in-class learning.
 The assignments are designed around the specific class topics.
 If you are working on an outside project that is related to the current homework topic, work on that project instead of the assignment.
 It must be related to the current class topic though.